 As mentioned earlier, there are no transaction fees charged for buying or selling individual stocks or ETFs.
-This is a first competitive advantage for Wealthsimple Trade.
+This is the first competitive advantage for Wealthsimple Trade.
 However, it is important that clients stick to their investment profile and maintain their long-term investment philosophy despite the fact that it is free.

 The objective of Wealthsimple Trade is clear and aimed at the bull’s-eye: we want to democratize access to financial tools.
 And my goodness, it seems to be successful.
 Revolutionary when it arrived in the country because some online brokers were charging $24.99 per transaction at the time, this online brokerage platform is now making it its duty to educate its clientele.

 And this is where the second competitive advantage lies: there is plenty of theory to learn the ins and outs of stock market investing.
 Educational resources such as the Master Classes and the magazine, Personal Finance 101, are worth the detour.
 Hats off to you!

 This platform is designed primarily for mobiles.
 The application is available on IOS and Android.
 Generations Y and Z seem to find it appealing: influencers promote the virtues of financial literacy and the website is fun and colourful.
 Who says investing has to be too serious a chore, anyway?

 Now here are a few things about Wealthsimple Trade that are worth bringing to your attention.